estesp/flightassist/README.md

 variants of both of these services and connect them to your Bluemix hosted CF application.

+An additional getting started requirement is to create the databases used in the code in your newly created Cloudant instance.
+One simple way to do this is through the Bluemix console UI.
+Go to your Cloudant service and open the Cloudant UI console using the link from your service instance page.
+Once at the Cloudant console you will need to create the **trips**, **weather**, and **connections** databases for the cacheing code to work properly.

 The two non-Bluemix services used are API credentials for [TripIt](https://www.tripit.com/developer) and [FlightStats](https://developer.flightstats.com/api-docs/).